simonprickett/local-aircraft-tracker/enricher/README.md

 The enricher then passes the `callsign` to the FlightAware API, using the `hex_ident` to identify the Redis hash containing the flight's details.
 Additional detail about the flight from FlightAware is then stored in this hash.

+Besides the fields that come directly from the FlightAware API response, the enricher adds a few more of its own to the hash before saving it:

+* `is_widebody` and `is_quad`: as described above, these are 1/0 flags calculated by checking whether the flight's `aircraft_type` is a member of the `types:widebody` and `types:quad` Redis sets (loaded during setup, below).
+An Airbus A319 like the one in the example below is neither, so both flags come out as `0`.
+* `operator_name` and `operator_color`: looked up from a `operator:<IATA code>` Redis hash (also loaded during setup, from `operator_iata.redis`) using the flight's `operator_iata` value.
+If there's no entry for that operator code, the lookup is skipped, a message is logged (e.g. `Missing operator name for IATA: BA`), and the field is simply left out of the hash rather than being set to a default value.

 Here's an example of the expected output from the enricher when it has a queue entry to work on:

 ```